The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games

 \section{Declaration of Generative AI and AI-assisted Technologies in the Writing Process}

-During preparation of this manuscript, the authors used AI tools (Claude 3.7/4.5; ChatGPT 5.2) for language editing, formatting, and code organization.
+During preparation of this manuscript, the authors used AI tools (Claude 3.7/4.5, Claude Sonnet 5; ChatGPT 5.2) for language editing, formatting, and code organization, and Manus AI for a small part of the literature review.
 The authors reviewed and edited all outputs and take full responsibility for the content.
 The use of these tools did not influence the scientific findings or conclusions.